Roads in Saskatchewan: Naming of roads

 Just as county highways of Ontario may be named after people, geographic features, or communities, so also can Saskatchewan municipal roads and highways be designated with a naming system upon submission to Saskatchewan Highways and Transportation.
 Many municipal roads are named after sidings, one-room school houses, or ghost towns of Saskatchewan.
 For example, Strehlow Road which intersects with Saskatchewan Highway 11 north of Dundurn, Saskatchewan, indicates the ghost town of Strehlow.
 As well, Grasswood Road indicates the hamlet of Grasswood, Saskatchewan, as well as the original one-room school house of Grasswood School district #3998.
-Indi road south of Dundurn, Saskatchewan, indicates by marker and commemorative signage the original CNR siding of Indi, Saskatchewan.
+Indi road south of Dundurn, indicates by marker and commemorative signage the original CNR siding of Indi, Saskatchewan.

 Naming of highways

 Highway naming began in the 1920s with the two-digit numbering series 1 through 99.
 These are the main travel routes between main centres, and were typically designated the more important highways of Saskatchewan; however, the rapid expansion of highway development in the 1960s necessitated the use of three-digit highway numbers as well.
 The two digits of the first highways are often designated in the three-digit numbers as the additional highway may be an extension of the two-digit highway.
 So the highways numbered between 100 and 199 typically include northern routes.
 The 200 to 299 numbered highways comprise scenic provincial routes or travel to a provincial or regional park.
 A Saskatchewan town may be accessed via a highway numbered between 300 and 399.
 Some portions of the 300-series of highways in Saskatchewan (305, 312) reflect past routes of provincial highways that have been realigned or reassigned.
 The highway numbering series between 600 and 699 include gravel roads which extend across the province in a north and south direction with the 600 series incrementing in travel east to west.
 The highways of Saskatchewan designated with the numbers between 700 and 799 are also typically gravel roads maintained by the rural municipality.
 The three digit highway numbers beginning with 7 extend east and west across Saskatchewan, and increment higher with travel from south to north.
 The final highway numbering system in use comprises the numbers 900–999 which are far north roads accessing communities or resources north of the tree line.
 Besides these provincial numbers, some highways have commemorative names.